-And our little Secret Group is a BIG part of my heart.
-They share with such honesty that empowers us all to rise up together.
-They encourage one another and cheer each other on – it’s such a beautiful community to be a part of.
+And our little Secret Group is a big part of my heart.
+These women share with honesty that empowers us all to rise up together.
+They encourage one another and cheer each other on.
+It’s such a beautiful community to be a part of!

-We never, ever do judgment and we don’t do negative venting.
-It’s a safe place to ask questions, share victories and be encouraged.
+We never, ever do judgment and we don’t do negativity and venting.
+The community is a safe place to ask questions, share victories, and receive encouragement.

 Here’s my response:

 Great question.
 I share my experiences with a lot of people.
-I think it’s our responsibility as women to break the stigma of this disease.
-We are thoughtful, loving women and the more we share with others, the more empowered we become.
+I think it’s our responsibility to break the stigma of this disease.
+We are thoughtful, loving women, and the more we share with others, the more empowered we become.

-It’s important to NOT talk poorly about them.
-That makes everyone feel uncomfortable and you want to maintain your dignity.
+It’s important to not talk poorly about them.
+That makes everyone in the conversation feel uncomfortable and you want to maintain your dignity.

 You can say, “I am currently going through a divorce with a wonderful man who happens to suffer from addiction.
-He is so talented and funny, and I would have loved for it work out but I just couldn’t support his poor choices anymore.”
+I would have loved for it to work.
+He is talented and funny, but I just couldn’t support his poor choices anymore.”

-You can change the TALENTED and FUNNY part to some kind of traits you admire about him.
+You can change the “talented” and “funny” part to whatever traits you admire about your partner.

-Stick to the facts and give him credit for his good qualities (this disease does happen to good men and women).
+Stick to the facts and give them credit for his or her good qualities (this disease does happen to good men and women).

 You don’t want to come across as resentful or bitter.
-You are healing, you are empowered.
-You are a loving and strong enough woman to have forgiven and chosen to move on.
+You are healing and you are empowered.
+I know you are a loving and strong enough woman to have forgiven and chosen to move on.

 You don’t owe anyone any apologies and you don’t need to feel guilty or embarrassed.
-You refused to be brought down by this disease and that’s so admirable.
+You refuse to be brought down by this disease.
 You’re a survivor.

 So please keep sharing.
-I share as often as I can (to the grocery clerk, the Starbucks barista, and the woman I just met at a party.
-I am hoping they ask me some kind of question that leads to my share of being married to an alcoholic and substance abuser).
+I share as often as I can – with the grocery clerk, the Starbucks barista, the woman I just met at a party, etc. I try to get people to ask me questions so I can share about my marriage experience with an alcoholic and substance abuser.
 It’s not about putting him down – it’s about offering hope that we can rise up from this disease.